friendsofdonegal/website/content/resources/donegal-power-packs-project.md

 ---
 name: Donegal Power Packs Project
 email_address: donegalpowerpacks@gmail.com
+services:
-type: food_assistance
+  - type: food_assistance
+    description: Enrolled Students at the Donegal Primary and Intermediate schools receive a food pack with a recipe and necessary ingredients every Thursday at the end of the school day.
 ---
-Enrolled Students at the Donegal Primary and Intermediate schools receive a food pack with a recipe and necessary ingredients every Thursday at the end of the school day.